Rapptz/Gears/docs/modules/chrono.rst

 Chrono Module --- Time Utilities
 ===================================

+.. sidebar:: Tutorial

+    This page just hosts the API reference.

+    A tutorial for this module will be coming soon.

 *Included through* ``<gears/chrono.hpp>``

 This module defines utilities that make working with the ``<chrono>`` header